-Accordingly, the Creditors' Committee now only has four members, which remains complaint with the Regulations.
+The Creditors' Committee continues to have four members, which remains complaint with the Regulations, following the resignation of Puma Investment Management Limited in an earlier period.

 4.4.4 FSCS eligibility reviews

 The JSAs have continued to work closely with the FSCS to ensure that as many eligible Clients as possible receive compensation and that their share of costs relating to the Transfer or Distribution of Client Assets will be paid direct to the JSAs (under the FSCS compensation deed) without the need for Clients to submit a claim to the FSCS themselves.